Beant1123/cpnt-201-lab-4/food-recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Noodles
+- 3 cups of water
+- 4 packets of noodles
+- 1 tsp salt
+- 1 tsp papper

+Instructions:

+1. preheat oven at 250 degree
+2. put all things together
+3. let rest on 15 mintues

 ### Banana bread